sl4m/grid-studies-max/index.md

 Plug in your grid and it will appear in the serialosc box.
 If you connect more than one grid, you can choose which device to communicate with via the dropdown.

-Note: this box you've imbedded isn't serialosc itself, which is an invisible daemon on your computer.
+Note: this box you've embedded isn't serialosc itself, which is an invisible daemon on your computer.
 This box is a helper patcher to simplify using serialosc.
 We'll refer to this helper as serialosc, hopefully without much confusion.